FAQs

 Yes, all of our bedrooms have access to a private en-suite wetroom.

-Yes, we encourage all of our residents to bring in their own furniture or personal items to make their rooms their own.
-Residents can make their room feel like their own by bringing in their own persona belongings like photographs, decorations and other small pieces of furniture and furnishings; the little additions make all the difference.
+Yes, we encourage all of our residents to bring in their own fire-retardant furniture or personal items to make their rooms their own.
+Residents can make their room feel like their own by bringing in their own personal belongings like photographs, decorations and other small pieces of furniture and furnishings; the little additions make all the difference.
+Please get in touch with our manager for more information on this.

 Finance Questions